Cognitive Edge Device (CED) for Real-Time Environmental Monitoring in Aquatic Ecosystems: Methodology

 \subsection{Dataset Augmentation}

 Fine-tuning \gls*{yolo} models for optimal performance goes beyond merely implementing the algorithm itself.
-An essential aspect of the labelling process is the utilisation of image augmentation techniques, such as cropping, flipping, rotating, and colour shifting, which can enhance the model's generalisation and robustness \cite{xu-2018}.
-Data augmentation, which is not properly customised, may not yield desired model performance.
-This section delves into various data augmentation techniques performed on the crayfish and underwater plastic datasets introduced in this article. \begin{itemize}
+An essential aspect of the labelling process is the utilisation of image augmentation techniques, such as cropping, flipping, rotating, and colour shifting, which can enhance the model's generalisation and robustness \citep{xu-2018}.
+Data augmentation, which if not properly customised, may not yield desired model performance.
+The various data augmentation techniques performed on the crayfish and underwater plastic datasets introduced in this article are discussed below.